sayyidkhan/prefyp-v2/README.md

 Do not forget to set the environment variables for the Client ID and Client Secret values for all your configured authentication providers in your hosting providers dashboard, i.e. with Vercel as described above.

+#### Deploy on Vercel (old documentation)

+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Acknowledgements

 <a href="https://vercel.com?utm_source=nextauthjs&utm_campaign=oss">